-CLEVELAND, Ohio (WOIO) - The Cleveland Department of Public Health said Monday there are 11 new confirmed coronavirus cases reported in the city, which brings the total cumulative to 5,465 confirmed cases citywide.
+CLEVELAND, Ohio (WOIO) - The Cleveland Department of Public Health said Sunday there are 76 new confirmed coronavirus cases reported in the city, which brings the total cumulative to 24,115 citywide.

 The City of Cleveland COVID-19 Dashboard displays the most recent preliminary data from the Ohio Department of Health about COVID-19 cases, hospitalizations, deaths, and recoveries in Cleveland by selected demographics.
 View the dashboard here.

-CDPH does not release any additional demographic info related to COVID-19 cases aside from age range, gender and race for the privacy of the individuals.
+CDPH does not release any additional demographic info related to COVID-19 cases aside from age range and gender for the privacy of the individuals.